 - People are able to attend indoor and outdoor events, including live performances, sporting events and business events.
 Attendance at these events are capped according to venue type, and attendees should follow the COVID-secure measures set out by those venues.

 - Indoor hospitality venues such as restaurants, pubs, bars and cafes can reopen.

-- All holiday accommodation will be open (including hotels and B&Bs).
+- All holiday accommodation can open (including hotels and B&Bs).
 This can be used by groups of up to 6 or 2 households (each household can include a support bubble, if eligible)

 - stay at home and immediately get a test.